 With all of Braille’s efforts, the coding was now directed at cells of just 6 dots rather than 12.
 This crucial advancement meant that a fingertip could cover the entire cell unit with a single impression and travel quickly from one cell to the next.
 Braille eventually gained acceptance around the world as the main mode of written communication for blind people.
 Even today, there is no difference in the braille system from what he invented.
 However, some small changes have been made to the braille system, most notably the addition of contractions describing groups of letters or entire words that occur regularly in a script.
 Contractions allow for easier braille reading.
 It also helped to reduce the scale of braille books, making them even lighter.

 The passage states the reason for the development of the Braille system and its originality by a person named Braille.
-It explains how the system got simplified making it easier to understand and finally, it got adopted by France and the US and then got its acceptance worldwide facilitating literacy and career prospects for the blind.
+It explains how the system got simplified, making it easier to understand, and finally, it was adopted by France and the US and then got its acceptance worldwide, facilitating literacy and career prospects for the blind.

 Understanding the reading passage is important to answer the questions and score high bands.
 Three sections in the IELTS reading module have to be attempted in one hour.
 Students need dedicated practice and strategies to follow while attempting the module to score high bands.